Austinedo/GC_sentiment_analysis/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks/src          <- Working Jupyter notebooks (rough and polished notebooks) │
+├── notebooks          <- Working Jupyter notebooks (rough and polished notebooks) │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         gcsa and configuration for tools like black │
+│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting